-You can confidently use chlorhexidine gluconate for your dog as long as he doesn’t display signs of irritation from the treatments.
-This antiseptic has a wide margin of safety for dogs when highly diluted and used according to your veterinarian's directions, notes Austin, Texas veterinarian Janet Roark.
+You can confidently use chlorhexidine gluconate for your dog as long as they don't display signs of irritation from use.
+This antiseptic has a wide margin of safety for dogs when highly diluted and used according to your veterinarian's directions.
 It works effectively against gram-plus and gram-negative bacteria; the dilution will vary based on the prescribed use.
-Commercially available products are also generally very safe.
+Commercially-available products are also generally very safe.

-Chlorhexidine gluconate works as an effective antiseptic, and is often prescribed to treat dermatitis and other bacterial or fungal skin conditions.
-The concentration for a topical treatment should be no more than 2 percent to avoid irritating your dog's skin, Roark notes.
-It is also a widely used ingredient in commercial shampoos.
-Discontinue use if you notice a rash or other irritation on your dog’s skin; this should clear up once you stop using it.
+Chlorhexidine gluconate works as an effective antiseptic and is often prescribed to treat dermatitis and other bacterial or fungal skin conditions.
+It can be used to clean skin wounds and treat superficial skin infections.
+The concentration for a topical treatment should be no more than two percent to avoid irritating your dog's skin.

-Your vet may prescribe a 0.1 percent chlorhexidine gluconate dilution for your dog's gingivitis or at any signs of periodontal disease.
-Still, getting your dog to rinse it in his mouth is a problem.
+Your vet may prescribe a 0.1 percent chlorhexidine gluconate dilution for your dog's gingivitis or signs of periodontal disease.
+However, actually using chlorhexidine mouthwash for dogs might be difficult.
 Ask your vet for an applicator designed for canine oral health.
-You can also use gauze or just your fingers to ensure even application on the affected areas in his mouth.
-Don’t apply any fluoride treatments at the same time; wait at least 30 minutes to an hour, or according to your vet’s instructions.
+You can also use gauze or just your fingers to ensure even application on the affected areas in your dog's mouth.